 Please Note: We are currently developing version two of this app, current functionality might be limited.

-The City and County of Denver, Denver Public Schools, and RTD are working together to offer a free RTD pass to all school-age children in Denver.
-This card already offers a multitude of other benefits throughout the city as well.
-This project is currently on hold while RTD finalizes its’ pass programs.
+The City and County of Denver, Denver Public Schools (DPS), and RTD are working together to offer a free RTD pass to all school-age children in Denver.
+Currently, the MyDenver card provides youth, ages 5-18, free access to recreation centers, pools, and cultural facilities.

 Please Note: This project is currently on hold while RTD finalizes its pass programs.

 In 2018-19, Denver Public Works and Denver Smart City conducted a small-scale pilot program to assess an on-demand micro-transit service between the Cherry Creek Shopping Center, Capitol Hill and Civic Center to improve connectivity for service, retail, and hospitality workers.
 Working with Transportation Solutions, Chariot and the Cherry Creek business community, the City gathered data on ridership to help determine how new services might fulfill first mile-last mile connections and provide people with more transportation choices.

 Vision Zero is a proven, data-driven approach to reducing transportation-related injuries and saving lives.
 Vision Zero is a transportation safety philosophy that was works toward the only acceptable number of traffic deaths and serious injuries: zero.

 Implement and support programs that reduce Vehicle Miles Traveled (VMT) and Single Occupancy Vehicle (SOV) trips made by all residents, employees, and visitors to Denver.

 Mobility Action Plan will support the transportation choices people want to make and move more people, more efficiently and more safely.
 It will increase mobility options, improve safety, address climate change, improve public health, and create more accessibility.